hadiroudsari/machine-learning-review-/README.md

 ----

-  **Which Attribute Is the Best Classifier?** how well a given attribute separates the training examples according to
+  **Which Attribute Is the Best Classifier?** statistical property, called ***informution gain***, that measures how well a given attribute separates the training examples according to
     their target classification.

 ----